manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 The technique borrows from animation studios' workflow, where master animators create key frames — crucial moments in an animation sequence — while junior animators fill in the intermediate frames.
 This approach maintains quality while optimizing resource usage.

 {{< figure src="/images/2025-03-31-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents/keyframing_animation.jpg" alt="Platform Problem Monitoring Email Report" >}}
-<sub>Through keyframes, the master animator can ensure a certain style and the occurence of specific animation steps, without the need to create the full animation herself.</sub>

-### Practical Application

-When working with AI, I create "empty hull" files in the codebase before editing begins.
+This is why, when working with AI, I create "empty hull" files in the codebase before editing begins.
 For example, in our brown-field project, the AI needed to implement various components:

 - an API endpoint
 - an API client